Deckhandfirststar01/hoisin/README.md

 It works by continuously scanning the network and recognising the [MAC addresses](http://en.wikipedia.org/wiki/MAC_address) of people's computers.
-When they're woken up in the morning, they'll connect to the network and seamlessly mark that person as being present in Hoisin.
-When they go to sleep at night, Hoisin detects that they're no longer on the network and marks that person as out of the office.
+When a machine wakes up in the morning, it'll connect to the network and seamlessly mark that person as being present in Hoisin.
+When it goes to sleep at night, Hoisin detects that it's no longer on the network and marks that person as out of the office.

 ## Installation